pretorh/lfs-notes/steps/3-main-build.md

 see `scripts/6/glibc/tz-install.sh` (note this should run in the `sources` dir) and configure it

+time: negligible

 #### Configure glibc

 Install locales needed for future tests, see `scripts/config/install-locales.sh` (about 0.2x real/usr+sys)

-Find your locale in list of supported (`tar -xOf ./glibc-*.tar.xz --wildcards -- 'glibc-*/localedata/SUPPORTED'`) and install it
+Find your locale in list of supported (`tar -xOf ./glibc-*.tar.xz --wildcards -- 'glibc-*/localedata/SUPPORTED' | grep en_GB`)
+and install it, ex `localedef -i en_GB -f UTF-8 en_GB.UTF-8`

 Run `scripts/config/tz-set-localtime.sh` to set `/etc/localtime`